Friedrich-M/Instruct-4D-to-4D/README.md

 ## Tips

 [1] **2D Editing Quality.** If your edit isn't working as you desire, it is likely because InstructPix2Pix struggles with your images and prompt.
-We recommend taking one of your training views and trying to edit it in 2D first with InstructPix2Pix, referring to the tips on getting a good edit can be found [here](https://github.com/timothybrooks/instruct-pix2pix#tips).
+We recommend taking one of image sets and trying to edit it in 2D first with InstructPix2Pix, referring to the tips on getting a good edit can be found [here](https://github.com/timothybrooks/instruct-pix2pix#tips).

 [2] **4D Scene Representation.** Our framework is general, and therefore, any 4D scene representation adopting RGB observations as supervision can be used.
 We encourage to extend our editing pipeline to 4D Gaussian Splatting to make the editing more efficient.